Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part2.md

     </appSettings>

- *CoreWebServerUrl* is Hub url. <br/>
+ *DefaultHubURL* is the Hub url that the Terminal will attempt to contact. <br/>
- *TerminalId* is guid that will identify the terminal at Hub`s.<br/>
- *terminalOpenWeatherMap.TerminalEndpoint* is Url of the terminal <br/> Last two values related to service we want to use.

-Since our terminal don`t use authentification we can leave MVC Controllers as is.
+ *TerminalId* is a GUID.<br/>

+Once this step is complete, you essentially have a complete response to any /discover call arriving from a Hub.

-## Step 3 - Add first Activity
+## Step 3 - Define the ActivityTemplate
-In folder **Activities** we have single file, rename it and class inside to 'Get_Weather_v1', by convention activities named in snake_case notation with '_v%number%' at the end.
+In folder **Activities**, rename the file and its class to 'Get_Weather_v1'.
+In Fr8,  Activities are named using snake_case notation with '_v%number%' at the end.

-Inside we have definition of activity template, which Hub will store in database.
+Activities are responsible for generating an ActivityTemplate that will be handed to the Hub as part of the /discover Response, and used by the Client to display the Activity as a choice to the user.
+Update the Activity as shown below:

      public class Get_Weather_v1 : TerminalActivity<Get_Weather_v1.ActivityUi>
      {